KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials.md

         Unlike native keyboards, custom iOS keyboards can't expand beyond the keyboard frame.
 As such, it's always a good idea to have at least 50 points above the keyboard, to avoid cutting off the input and action callouts that the keyboard can present.

         The Keyboard namespace therefore has a ``Keyboard/Toolbar`` that applies a minimum height to its content.
-It can be styled with a ``Keyboard/ToolbarStyle``, which is applied with a `.keyboardToolbarStyle` view modifier:
+It can be customized and styled with a ``Keyboard/ToolbarStyle``, which can be applied with `.keyboardToolbarStyle`:

         ```swift
         Keyboard.Toolbar {